Cybersecurity Awareness Month

 Cybersecurity is a priority.

-Phishing is a harmful way to bait end-users in to sharing valuable personal data.
-As long as you are aware of this tactic and how it works, you will be able to defend yourself from this type of cybersecurity threat.
+Phishing is a harmful way to bait end users into sharing valuable personal data.
+As long as you know this tactic and how it works, you can defend yourself from this type of cybersecurity threat.
 We understand the importance of keeping your data secure as your lender.
 If you have questions about our security practices and the steps to help mitigate risks, feel free to connect with Joel for additional questions today!